usainzg/dotfiles/README.md

 - `<leader>fb`: live fuzzy find recently opened buffers (within current nvim-executed folder)
 - `<leader>g`: fuzzy find using ripgrep the word under the cursor or the current selection.

 A cool thing about fzf-lua is I can add nvim-treesitter-context as a dependency, which gives me extra context for every match in a file.
-This makes it so that for example, if I'm searching for a string or a variable in C++, I can instantly know which function the variable is residing in.
+This makes it so that for example, if I'm searching for a string or a variable in C++, I can instantly know which function the variable is residing in, as well as jump to said function/codeblock with the keymap `[c`.
 ### Language server support

 Language server protocol is a much needed functionality in a code editor.